intel/opencl-intercept-layer/docs/controls.md

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will dump kernel ISA binaries for every kernel, if supported.
 Currently, kernel ISA binaries are only supported for Intel GPU devices.
 Kernel ISA binaries can be decoded into ISA text with a disassembler.
 The filename will have the form "CLI\_\<Program Number\>\_\<Unique Program Hash Code\>\_\<Compile Count\>\_\<Unique Build Options Hash Code\>\_\<Device Type\>\_\<Kernel Name\>.isabin".

-##### `DumpReplayKernelEnqueue` (int)

-If set to a positive value, the Intercept Layer for OpenCL Applications will dump in /Replay/Enqueue\_*/ a standalone (i.e. runs completely independent from the original program from which is was captured) playable set of files for the specified enqueue number which can be used for debugging or profiling.
-When a program was build from source code, it will dump that one, otherwise it will dump the device binary.
-It is advised to not use this setting directly, but use /scripts/capture\_and\_validate.py.

-##### `DumpReplayKernelName` (string)

-If set, the Intercept Layer for OpenCL Applications for dump the specified kernel the first time it is encountered so that it can be replayed independently.
-It is advised to not use this setting directly, but use /scripts/capture\_and\_validate.py

 ### Controls for Emulating Features

 ##### `Emulate_cl_khr_extended_versioning` (bool)